october 2025

 This isn’t the fastest or easiest approach, and it’s certainly not the most profitable.
 From a business standpoint, we don’t benefit from bulk pricing that leads to larger margins because every element we bring in is unique to that space.
 We don’t create efficiencies by using the same architectural details over and over.

-We choose this path anyway, guiding our clients toward finding and telling their stories through their homes, showing our collaborators what comes from stepping outside of our comfort zones just a bit.
-The reward is creativity, fulfillment, and soulful homes with lasting depth.
+We choose this path anyway—guiding our clients toward finding and telling their stories through their homes, showing our collaborators what comes from stepping outside comfort zones just a bit.
+The reward is creativity, fulfillment, and soulful homes with timeless interiors and lasting depth.

-Let’s be clear: Good design should not be reserved for the ultra-wealthy: Everyone deserves a home that feels intentional, personal and real, no matter the budget.
-It’s about thoughtfulness, not excess.
+Let’s be clear: good design should not be reserved for the ultra-wealthy.
+Everyone deserves a home that feels intentional, personal, and real, no matter the budget.
+It’s about thoughtful design, not excess.

 We know this means we’re not for everyone—and that’s exactly the point.
 We’re out to create the raw, the real, and the radically personal.